 The Curating Collage Workshop is for artists with an established practice and a body of work they would like to bring to an audience through exhibition or publication.

-The cost of Curating Collage Workshop is $350 USD, however no artist will be turned away for lack of funds and the organizers will work with artists to build a financial aid package.
-The Curating Collage Workshop is limited to 10 artists.
+The cost of Curating Collage Workshop is $500 USD, however no artist will be turned away for lack of funds and the organizers will work with artists to build a financial aid package.

 HOW TO APPLY